 Use online resources:

 The Internet is a wonderful place if you know what you are looking for.
-In this case, free logo designing tools and resources are found in abundance on the internet.
+In this case, you can get many free logo design templates online on the internet.
 While most people don’t create a logo themselves because they do not have the required skills, the option of designing your own logo has a cost-saving appeal.